Last updated: May 4, 2026

 - Gallatin County (Bozeman): Gallatin City-County Health Department Environmental Health — (406) 582-3120

-- Billings: Contact the City of Billings and Riverstone Health for coordinated requirements in Yellowstone County.
+- Yellowstone County / Billings: Contact Riverstone Health and the City of Billings for coordinated requirements.

 Step 7: Register Your Vehicle and Secure Insurance

 Register your food truck as a commercial vehicle with the Montana Department of Justice Motor Vehicles Division.
-If you are converting a non-food vehicle, ensure all commercial kitchen equipment is properly installed before your plan review inspection.
+If you are converting a trailer or non-commercial vehicle, the conversion must be complete and all kitchen equipment installed before your plan review inspection.

 Cost to Start a Food Truck in Montana